adobe-rnd/mystique-cli/README.md

 ## Usage

-To use Mystique CLI, execute the following command from the root directory of the project you want to modify:
+To use the command line tool, execute the following command from the root directory of the project you want to modify:

 ```bash
 mystique